 While play can be challenging to define, it has several characteristics that nearly everyone can agree on.
 Play is joyful, engaging and socially interactive.
 As children participate in imaginary scenarios to make sense of the world around them, they incorporate a variety of different skill sets and are deeply involved in what they are doing.

-Our Early Childhood area features open-concept classrooms.
+Our Early Childhood area at our Nanyang campus and our dedicated preschool facility at Mountbatten feature open-concept classrooms.
 Students move among different activities and learning centres to build skills in phonics and reading, writing and maths.
 Various sensory activities and materials nurture student agency.
 For instance, our art areas give students choices about the materials they engage with, such as clay, water and paint.
 Play equipment (such as our pretend kitchen) is built-to-scale, giving students the freedom to explore and gain concepts on their terms.

 Play at school, at home and in the community is vital for early childhood development, as researchers, teachers and parents can attest to.
 Opportunities for free and guided play enable children to take actionable steps toward initiating and directing their learning.
-To learn more about our early childhood programme at OWIS, get in touch with us or schedule a campus tour.
+To learn more about our early childhood programme at OWIS Nanyang and One World Preschool, Mountbatten, get in touch with us or schedule a campus tour.

 Please note: All the images in this blog were taken in pre-Covid times.